-The school, via the Governors' Education Committee, monitors the appropriateness of the curriculum, measuring its impact by taking into account levels of achievement and engagement, and the quality of education it provides to all students.
+The school, via the Governors' Education Committee, monitors the appropriateness of the curriculum, measuring its impact by considering levels of achievement and engagement, and the quality of education it provides to all students.
 We regularly audit curriculum provision seeking the views of all stakeholders, including students, parents, staff and governors.